YawKar/tg-static-server/README.md

 # What's that?
-Y'all now the drill, this is a dead simple static resource server over telegram.
+Y'all know the drill, this is a dead simple static resource server over telegram.

 No authentication & authorization is a feature!